codingforpleasure/customized-workspace/Ubuntu/useful-resources/pytorch.md

 ## Getting deterministic behaviour for debugging

-For reproducing the bug, we will get a consistent behaviour, But for trainig you should remove it:
+For reproducible results, we will get a consistent behaviour, But for trainig you should remove it:

 ```python